Confused already? I’ll start by saying that I assume most people don’t even know State Farm issues credit cards.

-After all, the company is better known for its insurance products than anything else.
+After all, the company is much better known for its insurance products than anything else.

-But it does indeed issue credit cards, mortgages, and other types of loans, while also offering checking and savings accounts via its State Farm Bank entity.
+But State Farm does indeed issue credit cards, mortgages, and other types of loans, while also offering checking and savings accounts via its State Farm Bank entity.

 The way State Farm sees it, why should they stop at insurance when they can provide/cross-promote related financial instruments to their millions of customers – and make a killing doing so?

 How Do State Farm Credit Cards Stack Up?

 - State Farm offers four different credit cards